BigglesDevs/InfoThief/ReadMe.md

 3. **Exit**:
    - Exits the script.

+## 🚨 Important Information 🚨

-## 🔒 Security Disclaimer
+#### 🔒 Security Disclaimer
-This tool is intended for **educational** and **research** purposes only.
+*This tool is intended for **educational** and **research** purposes only.
 Unauthorized use of this tool against systems, devices, or accounts without permission is **illegal** and unethical.
-The creators and contributors are not responsible for any misuse or damage caused by the use of this tool.
+The creators and contributors are not responsible for any misuse or damage caused by the use of this tool.*

-## 📢 Important Notice
+#### 📢 Important Notice
-The creator of this project, **BigglesDevelopment**, is **not involved in or responsible for any actions or data gathered using this tool**.
-Any information sent or gathred using the tool is strictly the responsibility of the user.
+*The creator of this project, **BigglesDevelopment**, is **not involved in or responsible for any actions or data gathered using this tool**.
+Any information sent or gathred using the tool is strictly the responsibility of the user.*

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support & Contributions
+#### 📞 Support & Contributions
-We welcome contributions!
+*We welcome contributions!
 Feel free to fork this repository and submit a pull request.
-If you have any questions or need assistance, open an issue in the repository.
+If you have any questions or need assistance, open an issue in the repository.*

+#### 📄 License
+*This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.*

 ---